 Students Lose Financial Aid for Failure to Make Satisfactory Academic Progress

+If a student loses financial aid for a failure to maintain satisfactory academic progress, the student may be able to regain eligibility by getting better grades.
 Until then, however, the student will be ineligible for financial aid and will have to pay for the college costs on his or her own.
 The student will be ineligible for all forms of federal student aid, including all types of federal education loans.
 Some students who are ineligible for federal student aid will borrow from private student loan programs, but this can be rather expensive.

 There is also a loophole in the rules concerning satisfactory academic progress that may allow a student to regain eligibility for financial aid by changing majors or degree programs or by transferring to another college.
 Depending on the college’s policies, classes that don’t count toward the new major may be excluded from the determination of satisfactory academic progress.
 This can effectively reset the student’s eligibility for federal student aid.

 It is a good idea to start by reading the college’s satisfactory academic progress policy, which can be found on the college’s website or course catalog.
 The college’s financial aid office can also provide a copy of the policy upon request.

 Every semester, Fastweb helps thousands of students pay for school by matching them to scholarships, grants, and internships, for which they actually qualify.
 You'll find scholarships like the Sallie Mae's $1,000 Plan for College Sweepstakes, and easy to enter scholarships like Niche $2,000 No Essay Scholarship, and internships with companies like Apple, Google, Dreamworks, and even NASA!